quelopes/HNSCC-network/README.md

 #### Install `Neo4j` (version 2.3.4) locally.

-Visit the site: (https://neo4j.com/release-notes/neo4j-2-3-4/) and get the instruction how to download and unzip Neo4j.
+Visit the site: (https://neo4j.com/release-notes/neo4j-2-3-4/) and get the instructions on how to download, unzip, and install Neo4j.

 #### Put the database